ECOLOGICALLY SUSTAINABLE, SMALL GROUP, LOW IMPACT TREKKING COMPANY IN INDIA

 free wild yaks roaming around the village

-After reaching the Upper Baghini Glacier, the view of the Glacier was not a good sight.
-It was not a vast glacier but had many cracks in it.
-I could not resist the curiosity and climbed down to go closer to the cracks.
-In one of the cracks, I saw Rishi Ganga flow ferociously beneath the glacier.
-That was a mixed feeling of fear, respect and excitement winding up my body and mind...
-The photographs which I got remain very special to me.
+Upon reaching the Upper Baghini Glacier, the sight wasn’t quite what I had imagined.
+It wasn’t a vast glacier but was broken with numerous crevasses.
+I couldn’t resist my curiosity and climbed down to get closer.
+In one of the cracks, I saw the Rishi Ganga flowing ferociously beneath the ice.
+It was a mix of fear, awe, and excitement running through my body and mind.
+The photos I captured there are some of my most treasured memories.

 crevasses of baghini glacier